 Cadbury's Egg Hunt, Waddesdon Manor, Nr.
 Aylesbury

 Waddesdon Manor makes for a lovey day out with the kids and is part of the National Trust, so if you have membership there is no entry charge.
-The gardens are extensive and fantastic for kids to explore, build dens, bug hunt and there is a wonderful woodland playground and an aviary.
-There is a trail for kids in the main house (you need to book to visit the main house) and over the Easter holidays they are offering a Super Sensory Spring Trail.
-If you visit over the Easter long weekend, there will be a Cadbury Egg Hunt in the grounds.
+The gardens are extensive and fantastic for kids to explore, build dens, bug hunt and there is a wonderful woodland playground and an aviary (which is a registered zoo) full of rare and exotic birds.
+There are going to be two Spring trails to chose from that run throughout the Easter holidays - Nature Tamed and Wild Nature.
+If you visit over the Easter long weekend, 19th - 22nd April, there will be a Cadbury Egg Hunt in the grounds.

-Try to find all of the hidden bunnies in Europe's largest hedge maze at Noah's Ark Zoo Farm with the added attraction of bunny handling throughout the day.
+For an Easter Egg Hunt with a difference, head to Noah's Ark Zoo Farm.
+There is going to be an animal themed Giant Easter Egg Hunt with special animal print eggs and three Golden Eggs.
+Everyone who completes the trail will get a free chocolate egg.
+There are also weekly prize draws and one lucky winner will receive a Keeper Experience!
 Located just outside Bristol and just off the M5, this zoo farm has a great range of animals from elephants and giraffes to pigs and donkeys.
 There are opportunities for animal handling every day and keeper talks throughout the day.
 When you have had your fill of animals, there are fifteen adventure playgrounds both inside and outside so if the weather is changeable there is still plenty to do.
 They also offer a range of keeper experiences if you are looking for a gift or a memorable day out, but these should be booked in advance.
 This would make an ideal full day out with the kids.